-- IntrinClock [11] a clock developed by Buck Institute.
-It was created by separating data from the blood immune cells that were skewing the results in the presence of diseases such as COVID-19.
-As of now, it is believed that the clock is a good measurement of intrinsic aging. - OMICmAge a clock that incorporates the muli-omics approach developed by TruDiagnostics [15] and Harvard.
+- OMICmAge a clock that incorporates the muli-omics approach developed by TruDiagnostics [15] and Harvard.
 Initial data shows that OMICm is 2-3x more predictive of age-related disease than other methylation clocks. - Liquid biopsies proteomics clocks enabling assessment of organ-specific aging Liquid biopsy proteomics clocks facilitate evaluation of organ-specific aging.
 These clocks are based on the analysis of proteins released by organs into the body fluids [16].
 These are essential measures for diseases affecting specific organs, as accelerated aging of a particular organ has been linked to an increased risk of age-related diseases affecting that organ [13].

 Another problem with the biomarkers of aging is the lack of standards and consensus on the properties of a reliable biomarker.
 That situation hinders their further development and validation for clinical applications.
-Biomarkers of Aging Consortium [17] was established to address this issue - to define, validate, integrate into clinical practice, and ensure FDA approval for aging biomarkers.
+The Biomarkers of Aging Consortium [17] was established to address this issue - to define, validate, integrate into clinical practice, and ensure FDA approval for aging biomarkers.